soee/Flowpack.OpenSearch.ContentRepositoryAdaptor/README.md

 This configuration contains two parts:

-* Underneath `openSearchMapping`, the Elasticsearch property mapping can be defined.
+* Underneath `openSearchMapping`, the OpenSearch property mapping can be defined.
 * Underneath `indexing`, an Eel expression which processes the value before indexing has to be specified.
 It has access to the current `value` and the current `node`.